 Seasonings are based on personal preference usually.
 Mine is based on the taste pallets of six direct people in my family.
 Some like sweet, others savory, a couple don’t like heat and a couple don’t mind it.
 So I tend to do a bit of refining to get what I think is the perfect overall balance.

 In saying this, if you feel my recipe is not hot enough, add more heat, same as if you feel it is a tad too spicy, lower the heat.

-I have found that this rub is great on most meats like beef, pork and chicken as it has a nice savoury tang to it.
+I have found that this rub is great on most meats like beef, pork, and chicken as it has a nice savory tang to it.

-Using ground coffee, dark brown sugar, cayenne pepper, garlic, paprika, onion, cumin and some salt to round out what I call a very evenly balanced rub.
+Use ground coffee, dark brown sugar, cayenne pepper, garlic, paprika, onion, cumin, and some salt to round out what I call a very evenly balanced rub.